In this section you can find the Audit Committee Charter of NASB, as well as the Ethical Standards Policy and Code of Ethics.

 Information contained in this policy is the property of North American Savings Bank, F.S.B. and deemed confidential and proprietary.
 As such, no bank employee may disclose bank policy to any third party without the express written consent of executive management or the Chief Compliance Officer.

-It is the duty of each employee to uphold the standards set forth in this policy and the Code of Ethics and to report violations by following the reporting procedures established by policy.
+It is the responsibility of all staff members to uphold the standards set forth in this policy and the Code of Ethics and to report violations by following the reporting procedures established by policy.
 Officers, managers and supervisors of NASB have the elevated responsibility to support other employees in their adherence to the policy, to recognize and detect violations of the policy, and to enforce the standards set forth in support of the policy.
 Alleged violations of the Ethics Policy, the Code of Ethics or other policies and procedures of the Bank will be investigated by persons designated by, and pursuant to, procedures established by the Bank.

 A financial institution's activities are affected by laws and regulations, as well as its responsibilities to its shareholders, customers, employees and the communities it serves.
-The Bank’s Code of Ethics support the day-to-day conduct and decision making of its directors, officers and employees in order to ensure compliance with its ethical principles.
+The Bank’s Code of Ethics support the day-to-day conduct and decision making of its staff members in order to ensure compliance with its ethical principles.
 This Code of Ethics embodies not only legal and regulatory requirements, but also the standards of integrity and honesty upon which its responsibilities to shareholders, customers and employees are carried out.

 The Ethical Standards Committee shall consist of the CEO, Chief Risk Officer and, the Audit Committee of the Board of Directors.
 The committee will establish the Bank’s policy and review all questions of compliance with the policy.
 Any employee who becomes aware of violations of the policy or has concerns about possible violations, should report the facts to their supervisor, the Internal Audit Director, the Chief Human Resources Officer or the Chief Risk Officer.
 These individuals are charged with reporting any actual or possible violations to the Audit Committee Chairman.
 The committee will be convened at the discretion of the Audit Committee Chairman to review reported matters.